learnbyexample/py_regular_expressions/README.md

 # License

-The book is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The book is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-The code snippets are licensed under MIT, see [LICENSE](./LICENSE) file
+The code snippets are licensed under MIT, see [LICENSE](./LICENSE) file.